Hypercubed/f-flat_node/readme.md

 ## Features

+* Flat functional [concatenative language](http://concatenative.org/wiki/view/Front%20Page), words denote functions, concatenation is composition.
 * Arbitrary-precision decimal and complex number type.
-* Flat functional concatinative language, without unnecessary parentheses.
 * JSON format is a valid f-flat programs.
 (But not all f-flat programs are JSON).

 ## Example